 We will discuss these topics later in this tutorial before that let us understand the architecture of SAP CRM.

-SAP CRM includes different components that allow the users to integrate the CRM module with other SAP and non-SAP modules.
+SAP CRM includes different components that allow users to integrate the CRM module with other SAP and non-SAP modules.
 As you can see in the below image it includes SAP CRM server that has CRM enterprise functions and CRM middleware.

 It also includes three adapters to communicate with other devices and the internet.
 You can also see SAP ECC, SAP BI system and SAP SCM on the right-hand side of the image and are used as the backend, analytical reporting and to enhance the capabilities of SAP CRM modules respectively.
 Here is a list of components of SAP CRM architecture:

 - SAP ERM Server (CRM Enterprise, CRM Middleware, Adapter)

 - SAP ECC as a backend system

 - SAP SCM

 - Enterprise Portal